Evidence for the dynamical dark energy with evolving Hubble constant: Introduction

 To reconcile the discrepancies in Hubble constant measurements between early- and late-time cosmological observations, several studies have constrained $H_0$ by dividing the data into redshift bins. \citet{2020MNRAS.498.1420W} first reported an apparent trend of decreasing $H_0$ inferred from the individual lensing systems.
-A possible dynamical evolution of $H_0$ has since been investigated using a phenomenological function \citep{2021ApJ...912..150D, 2025JHEAp..4800405D}, modified definitions of the Hubble constant \citep{PhysRevD.103.103509, 2025ApJ...979L..34J}, and direct binned measurements \citep{PhysRevD.102.103525,2024EPJC...84..317M, 2024PDU....4401464O, 2025JCAP...03..026L}.
-Similarly, the EoS of dark energy $w(z)$ has been widely reconstructed in redshift bins without imposing an explicit functional form \citep{2012PhRvL.109q1301Z, 2017NatAs...1..627Z, 2025NatAs.tmp..195G, 2025MNRAS.540.2253A}.
+A possible dynamical evolution of $H_0$ has since been investigated using a phenomenological function \citep{2021ApJ...912..150D, 2022Galax..10...24D, 2025JHEAp..4800405D}, modified definitions of the Hubble constant \citep{PhysRevD.103.103509, 2025ApJ...979L..34J}, and direct binned measurements \citep{PhysRevD.102.103525,2024EPJC...84..317M, 2024PDU....4401464O, 2025JCAP...03..026L}.
+Similarly, the EoS of dark energy $w(z)$ has been widely reconstructed in redshift bins without imposing an explicit functional form \citep{2012PhRvL.109q1301Z, 2017NatAs...1..627Z, 2025MNRAS.540.2253A}.
+Evidences for the oscillations in $w(z)$ have been found using non-parametric and analytical approaches \citep{2025NatAs.tmp..195G,2025arXiv250716970G}, respectively.
 Given the unknown essence of dark energy remains, such non-parametric, data-driven approaches provide a robust way to trace the evolution of $w(z)$.

 In this work, we simultaneously investigate a model-independent dynamical dark energy and an evolving Hubble constant for the first time.
-We do not assume dark energy generates the evolution of $H_0$, but instead reconstruct both functions directly from the data using a data-driven approach.
-The datasets we use include the DESI DR2 BAO measurements \citep{2025arXiv250314738D}, SNe Ia observations from the PantheonPlus compilation \citep{2022ApJ...938..110B, 2022ApJ...938..113S}, the five-year Dark Energy Survey sample (DESY5) \citep{2024ApJ...973L..14D}, and the Union3 compilation \citep{2025ApJ...986..231R}.
+We do not assume any specific forms for the dark energy and $H_0$, but instead reconstruct both functions directly from the data using a data-driven approach.
+The datasets we use include the DESI DR2 BAO measurements \citep{2025PhRvD.112h3515A}, SNe Ia observations from the PantheonPlus compilation \citep{2022ApJ...938..110B, 2022ApJ...938..113S}, the five-year Dark Energy Survey sample (DESY5) \citep{2024ApJ...973L..14D}, and the Union3 compilation \citep{2025ApJ...986..231R}.
 Without assuming any specific functional form, we employ Gaussian process to reconstruct $w(z)$ and $H_0(z)$ over the redshift range of $0<z<2.5$.
 The values of $w$ and $H_0$ are sampled in each redshift bin, enabling a complementary analysis that balances model flexibility and constraining power.